 Businesses in other countries with carbon-intensive exports may be faced with significantly increased export costs to markets covered by CBAMs, if importers choose to pass the cost of purchasing certificates on to suppliers.
-At the COP27 UN climate change conference in November 2022 the governments of Brazil, South Africa, India and China published a joint statement saying that "unilateral measures and discriminatory practices, such as carbon border taxes, that could result in market distortion and aggravate the trust deficit amongst parties, must be avoided".
-In May India indicated that it intends to challenge EU CBAM at the World Trade Organization.
-South Africa's government is considering how to respond, although KPMG in South Africa says some large companies are already working on the issue.

-"The introduction of the EU's CBAM represents a new era of global trade - one where the embedded emissions of products affect competitiveness," says Nicole de Jager, Senior Tax Manager - Global ESG Tax, KPMG International.
+At the COP27 UN climate change conference in November 2022 the governments of Brazil, South Africa, India and China published a joint statement saying that "unilateral measures and discriminatory practices, such as carbon border taxes, that could result in market distortion and aggravate the trust deficit amongst parties, must be avoided".7 In May India indicated that it intends to challenge EU CBAM at the World Trade Organization.8 South Africa's government is considering how to respond, although KPMG in South Africa says some large companies are already working on the issue.9 products affect competitiveness," says Nicole de Jager, Senior Tax Manager - Global ESG Tax, KPMG International.
 "As other countries explore the potential for implementation of their own CBAMs, it is clear that the production of greener products is no longer limited to sustainability departments or public perception management.
 The carbon content of goods is beginning to feature as a strategic business decision, one that impacts cross-border trade and companies' future growth and prospects of surviving."